Smith Ideals of Operadic Algebras in Monoidal Model Categories: Homotopy Theory of Smith Ideals for Operads

 \subsection{Admissibility of Operads}

 The following result is \cite{white-yau} (6.1.1 and 6.1.3).

-\begin{theorem} Suppose $\M$ is a strongly cofibrantly generated monoidal model category satisfying the following condition. \begin{quote} $(\spadesuit)$ : For each $n \geq 1$ and for each object $X \in \Msigmanop$, the function
+\begin{theorem} Suppose $\M$ is an operadically cofibrantly generated (Def. \ref{def:operadically-cof-gen}) monoidal model category satisfying the following condition. \begin{quote} $(\spadesuit)$ : For each $n \geq 1$ and for each object $X \in \Msigmanop$, the function

-takes trivial cofibrations into some subclass of weak equivalences that is closed under transfinite composition and pushout. \end{quote} Then each $\fC$-colored operad $\O$ in $\M$ is admissible.
-In other words, $\algom$ admits a cofibrantly generated model structure in which a map is a weak equivalence (resp., fibration) if and only if it is so in $\M$ entrywise. \end{theorem}
+takes trivial cofibrations into some subclass of weak equivalences that is closed under transfinite composition and pushout. \end{quote} Then each $\fC$-colored operad $\O$ in $\M$ is admissible in the sense of Definition \ref{def:admissibleO}. \end{theorem}

-\begin{example} Strongly cofibrantly generated monoidal model categories that satisfy $(\spadesuit)$ include: \begin{enumerate} \item Pointed or unpointed simplicial sets \cite{quillen} and all of their left Bousfield localizations \cite{hirschhorn}. \item Bounded or unbounded chain complexes over a field of characteristic zero \cite{quillen}. \item Symmetric spectra with either the positive stable model structure \cite{mmss} or the positive flat stable model structure \cite{shipley-convenient}. \item The category of small categories with the folk model structure \cite{rezk}. \item Simplicial modules over a field of characteristic zero \cite{quillen}. \item The stable module category of $k[G]$-modules \cite{hovey} (2.2), where $k$ is a field whose characteristic divides the order of the group $G$. \end{enumerate} The condition $(\spadesuit)$ for (1)--(3) is proved in \cite{white-yau} (Section 8), and (4)--(5) can be proved using similar arguments.
+\begin{example} Strongly cofibrantly generated monoidal model categories that satisfy $(\spadesuit)$ include: \begin{enumerate} \item Pointed or unpointed simplicial sets \cite{quillen} and all of their left Bousfield localizations \cite{hirschhorn}. \item Bounded or unbounded chain complexes over a commutative ring containing the rationals $\mathbb{Q}$ \cite{quillen}. \item Symmetric spectra built on either simplicial sets or compactly generated topological spaces, motivic symmetric spectra, and $G$-equivariant symmetric spectra with either the positive stable model structure or the positive flat stable model structure \cite{dmitri}. \item The category of small categories with the folk model structure \cite{rezk}. \item Simplicial modules over a field of characteristic zero \cite{quillen}. \item The stable module category of $k[G]$-modules \cite{hovey} (2.2), where $k$ is a field and $G$ is a finite group.
+We recall that the homotopy category of this example is trivial unless the characteristic of $k$ divides the order of $G$ (the setting for \textit{modular} representation theory). \end{enumerate} The condition $(\spadesuit)$ for (1)--(2) is proved in \cite{white-yau} (Section 8, which also handles symmetric spectra built on simplicial sets), and (4)--(5) can be proved using similar arguments.
 The condition $(\spadesuit)$ for the stable module category is proved by the argument in \cite{white-yau2} (12.2).
-In each of these examples, the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
-So Prop. \ref{arrrowm-strongly} applies to show that in each case the arrow category with either the injective or the projective module structure is strongly cofibrantly generated. \end{example}
+For symmetric spectra built on topological spaces, motivic symmetric spectra, and equivariant symmetric spectra, we refer to \cite{dmitri} (Section 2, and the references therein) starting with $\cat C = Top$, $sSet^G$, $Top^G$, and the $\mathbb{A}^1$-localization of simplicial presheaves with the injective model structure.